An employee is someone who works under an employment contract.

 A person may be an employee in employment law but have a different status for tax purposes.
 Employers must work out each worker’s status in both employment law and tax law.

-All employees are workers, but an employee has extra employment rights and responsibilities that don’t apply to workers who aren’t employees.
+All employees are workers, but an employee has extra employment rights and responsibilities that do not apply to workers who are not employees.

 These rights include all of the rights workers have and: